Unspoken, Understood

 - 1 min read

-The team had wrapped white tape around a stick to create a flagpole, and used sand to write "75th Independence Day; We Love India" below.
-Local wild flowers had been placed at the base.
+Our construction manager had taken the initiative.
+He’d wrapped white tape around a stick to make a flagpole, used sand to write “75th Independence Day; We Love India,” and placed a few wildflowers at the base.
+They’d even arranged a round of simple refreshments for the workers.

 Comments